Arkansas Water Quality at a Glance

 Statewide Compliance and Testing

-- PFAS Monitoring: Arkansas is actively participating in EPA’s Unregulated Contaminant Monitoring Rule 5 (UCMR-5), with water systems collecting samples between 2023 and 2025 and reporting continuing through 2026.
+- PFAS Monitoring: Arkansas participated in EPA’s Unregulated Contaminant Monitoring Rule 5 (UCMR-5), with water systems collecting samples between 2023 and 2025.
+Data updates and reporting continue through 2026 as results are published and reviewed.
+See our U.S. water quality overview for national context on PFAS monitoring.

-- Infrastructure Investment: The state continues to receive Bipartisan Infrastructure Law support for water upgrades, including EPA-announced 2024 funding of $53.099 million to implement drinking water and clean water infrastructure improvements.
+- Infrastructure Investment: The state continues to receive Bipartisan Infrastructure Law support for water upgrades, including an EPA-announced 2024 funding allocation of $53.099 million to implement drinking water and clean water infrastructure improvements.

 Major Water Sources and Challenges